This post contains affiliate links, If you use these links to buy something, we may earn a little commission at no additional cost to you.

 The third slice, “Growing Your Savings,” is dedicated to investing and compound growth.
 The fourth and final slice is called “Debt,” which explains debt, credit cards, and paying for college.
 “I Want More Pizza” is an all-around great introduction to financial literacy for teens and pre-teens.

-The Financial Diet is the personal finance book for people who don’t care about personal finance.
+The Financial Diet is a personal finance book for people who don’t care about personal finance.
 Whether you’re in need of an overspending detox, buried under student debt, or just trying to figure out how to live on an entry-level salary.

 The Financial Diet gives you tools to make a budget, understand investments, and deal with your credit.